 Fortunately, you can prevent it all with effective website security.
 We’ll discuss the basics of what website security means and what solutions will help ensure your site isn’t taken down by a cyber attack.

-Website security is any action or application taken to ensure website data is not exposed to cybercriminals or to prevent exploitation of websites in any way.
+Website security is any action taken or application put in place to ensure website data is not exposed to cybercriminals or to prevent exploitation of the website in any way.
 These actions help to protect sensitive data, hardware, and software within a website from the various types of attacks that currently exist.

-There are four main reasons why every website needs security.
+There are four main reasons why every website needs proper protection from security risks.

-SSL certificates protect the data collected by your website, like emails and credit card numbers, as it is transferred from your site to a server.
-This is a basic website security measure, but it’s so important that popular browsers and search engines are now labeling sites without SSL as “insecure,” which could make visitors suspicious of your site and oftentimes influence them to leave.
-Depending on the functionality of your site and the types of personal information that are requested, eCommerce, financial, etc., you’ll want to choose an SSL certificate for free, but be sure to choose the SSL certificate that’s best for your site.
+SSL/TLS certificates protect the sensitive data collected by your website, like emails, addresses, and credit card numbers, as it is transferred from your site to a web server.
+This is a basic website security measure, but it’s so important that popular browsers and search engines label sites without an SSL as “insecure,” which can make visitors suspicious of your site and oftentimes influence them to leave.
+Depending on the functionality of your site and the types of personal information that are requested, eCommerce, financial, etc., you’ll want to choose an SSL certificate that’s the best fit for your business.

-Remember that SSL only protects data in transit, so you’ll need to take further steps for a fully secure website.
+Remember that SSLs only protect data in transit, so you’ll need to take further steps for a fully secure website.

-A WAF prevents hackers from installing malicious code onto a site and stops automated attacks that commonly target small or lesser-known websites.
+A WAF prevents hackers from installing malicious code onto a site and stops automated attacks that commonly target small or lesser-known brands.
 These attacks are carried out by malicious bots that automatically look for vulnerabilities they can exploit, or cause DDoS attacks that slow or crash your website.

 Websites hosted on a content management system (CMS) are at a higher risk of compromise due to vulnerabilities and security issues often found in third-party plugins and applications.
-These can be prevented by installing updates to plugins and core software in a timely manner, as these updates often contain security patches – you can even use an automatic patching solution to make it easier.
+These can be prevented by installing updates to plugins and core software in a timely manner, as these updates often contain the security patches that are currently needed – using an automatic patching solution makes this even easier.